Chadtech/Complicated-Form-Demo-in-Elm/readme.md

 Each field type is treated as its own little mini-TEA (The Elm Architecture).
 Each field type lives in a module with its own `view`, `update`, `Model`, and `Msg`.
 In addition, they all expose a `submit : Model -> Submission Model` function meant to communicate whether its okay to submit this field, and if so provide the field encoded into json.

-If you are familiar with (rtfeldman's spa example)[https://github.com/rtfeldman/elm-spa-example/tree/master/src], then you might be familiar with the idea that you could represent your pages as `type Page = Home Home.Model | ..`, where each page has its own module that is its own nested form of TEA.
+If you are familiar with [rtfeldman's spa example](https://github.com/rtfeldman/elm-spa-example/tree/master/src), then you might be familiar with the idea that you could represent your pages as `type Page = Home Home.Model | ..`, where each page has its own module that is its own nested form of TEA.
 This form example does the same thing with fields: theres a custom type that represents all the varieties of `Field`, pointing to its own module, wherein each one is its own nested form of `TEA`.